TuxVinyards/qqX/README.md

 - Refactored code is now more small screen friendly.

-- VM selector menu signals if the distro is live boot or installed.
+- VM selector shows if the distro is live boot or installed.

-- Quickget interface allows alphabetical entries and zooming into list sections.
-See screenshot below.
+- Quickget interface gives alphabetical zooming into list sections.

 - GL graphics can be toggled on/off as required.
-Particularly handy when loading basic distro installers.
+Handy for basic distros.

-- Qemu messages can be individually suppressed on a per VM basis, where needed.
+- Qemu messages can be suppressed on a per VM basis.

+- See screenshots below.

 The installer script will update older settings files with the new feature options.